ExpressVPN Pricing: Subscription Options 2025

 For ExpressVPN, these were the most important features you’ll gain access to by signing up.

-- Kill switch: When our ExpressVPN connection dropped, the app blocked all internet access.
-This kept us private, preventing any unprotected browsing or traffic.
+- Kill switch: When our ExpressVPN connection dropped during testing, the app immediately blocked all internet traffic to maintain our privacy.
+This prevented any data from leaking through an unprotected connection.
 The kill switch is an essential VPN feature.

 - Rotating IP addresses: A core VPN function is changing your IP address to keep your connection to websites anonymous.
-While not quite as good as Surfshark which changes your IP every five to 10 minutes, ExpressVPN changes it with each connection.
+It’s not quite as dynamic as Surfshark, which rotates your IP every five to 10 minutes.
+ExpressVPN changes it with each connection.
 A fresh IP address every session makes tracking harder and satisfies our privacy needs.

 >> Learn More: Dynamic vs. Static IP addresses